XieYingnan-Hideo/SX1276_Receive_LBJ/README.md

 ```c++
 #define BUTTON_PIN                  34
 ```
-Provides input to interactive functions including logs inspection on OLED and device settings(WIP).
+Provides input to interactive functions including logs inspection and device settings on OLED(WIP).
 If connected use the ***button_equipped*** branch instead of master while building.

 More information about pin definitions can be found in [utilities.h](src/utilities.h)